The Settlement Exhibition: History and contents

 The traditional story of the settler Ingólfur Arnarson, and how he chose a place to live, is familiar to every Icelander.
-Much importance has been attached to accounts of the settlers given in the Book of Settlements and Book of Icelanders; for a long time the aim was to verify the traditions by finding Ingólfur's home.
+Much importance has been attached to the accounts of the settlers in the Book of Settlements and Book of Icelanders; for a long time, the aim was to verify the traditions by locating Ingólfur's home.
 The discovery of the historical relics at Aðalstræti confirms that written sources and archaeology are broadly consistent, and that Norse settlers came to Iceland at around the time stated in Old Icelandic writings.

-It also confirms that during the early years of habitation at Reykjavík, people did indeed live where tradition says, at the south of Kvos, the gravel ridge that divides the Lake from the sea.
+It also confirms that during the early years of habitation in Reykjavík, people did indeed live where tradition says they did, at the south of Kvos, the gravel ridge that divides the Lake from the sea.
 But archaeology cannot tell us the names of the inhabitants.

-The settlement exhibition Reykjavík 871 ±2 is the result of work by many people: those who excavated the site, those who built the exhibition space, came up with ideas on the exhibition, and developed them.
+The settlement exhibition Reykjavík 871 ±2 is the result of work by many people: those who excavated the site, those who built the exhibition space, those who came up with ideas for the exhibition, and those who developed them.

 Advice has been sought from many quarters.
-When the idea arose of preserving the site, it was suggested that it might be possible to conserve it indoors, and foreign specialists in conservation were consulted.
+When the idea of preserving the site arose, it was suggested that it might be possible to conserve it indoors, and foreign conservation specialists were consulted.
 A visit by the managing director and a board member of ICOMOS (International Council of Monuments and Sites) to Reykjavík provided an opportunity to discuss the significance of the finds and the possibility of conserving them.
-Relics are exhibited 'in situ' in various museums and exhibitions; the fact that the relics are seen in their original location gives them a special significance.
-They are tangible evidence that "this is the place" - in this case the place where habitation at Reykjavík began.
+Relics are exhibited 'in situ' in various museums and exhibitions; being seen in their original locations gives them special significance.
+They are tangible evidence that "this is the place" - in this case, the place where habitation at Reykjavík began.

-The project has called for collaboration between scholars and specialists in many fields: archaeologists, conservators, natural scientists and historians, museum staff, architects, designers, engineers, technicians, craftsmen, politicians and officials.
-It has been a demanding project, but everyone involved set out determined to resolve complex issues, many of which have not presented themselves before.
+The project has called for collaboration between scholars and specialists in many fields: archaeologists, conservators, natural scientists and historians, museum staff, architects, designers, engineers, technicians, artisans, politicians and officials.
 The exhibition Reykjavík 871 ±2 brings together historic relics and modern technology, which is used to make the site accessible and explain the historical context of Reykjavík since the settlement.
-We who have prepared this exhibition hope that it will stimulate yet more interest in the history and culture of Reykjavík, among both Reykjavík people themselves and visitors to the city.
+This exhibition was designed to stimulate yet more interest in the history and culture of Reykjavík, among both Reykjavík people themselves and visitors to the city.